 Final Thoughts

 The key is finding the right neighborhood for your lifestyle and budget.
-Whether you want the walkability of Old Naples, the golf lifestyle of Lely Resort, or the beach access of Pelican Bay, Naples has options for every type of retiree.
+Whether you want the walkability of Old Naples, the golf lifestyle of Lely Resort, or the private beach access of Pelican Bay, Naples has options for virtually every type of retiree.

 Compare Other SWFL Retirement Destinations